AeroAndZero/college-projects/README.md

 # college-projects
-Projects that are given to me by faculty will be uploaded here - Not meant for everyone
+Projects that are given to me by faculty will be uploaded here [Not meant for everyone]

-### Each projects contain their own branch.
+### Each projects is contained in their own branch.
 #### Change branch to see different projects